RAS-University/robotic-courses/docs/MPC.md

 \]
 </div>

 We want to set the eigenvalues of $A$ to be in the left half plane, so that the system is stable.
 We can use the feedback control given by the matrix $B$ and the input $u$ to do so.
-But first, we need to ckeck if the dynamics of the system allow us to manipulate the eigenvalues of $A$ using the input $u$.
+But first, we need to check if the dynamics of the system allow us to manipulate the eigenvalues of $A$ using the input $u$.
 This is where the concept of **controllability** comes into play.
 If the system is controllable, then we can design a control law that will allow us to place the eigenvalues of $A$ in the left half plane.

 For linear systems, we know that an optimal control law is given by $u=-Kx$, where $K \in \mathbb{R}^{m \times n}$.
 Which leads to the dynamics:
 $$